yrhooke/exhibit/README.md

 - [ ] add autocomplete in search
 - [ ] use https everywhere
 - [ ] figure out how to back up the database + s3
-- [ ] improve performance if image download too intensive
+- [ ] improve performance if page loading this slow on prod
 - [ ] search forgets previous set status/medium/owner bug

 ### Post Launch